Dembelinho/Terjman_AI/README.md

 ## Fine-tuning

+To bypass the limitations of our solution, we tried to finetune an existing model
 1. **The model**
-   - **Helsinki-NLP/opus-mt-ar-en**: This model can accept as a source language: 'Arabic' and translate it into a target language: 'English'.
+   - **facebook/nllb-200-3.3B**: This model can accept as a source language: 'DARIJA' and translate it into a target language: 'English'.
-2. **The purpose**: This model needs to be fine-tuned so it can accept prompts in 'Darija' and translate them into 'English'.
+2. **The purpose**: This model needs to be fine-tuned so it can translate more words and sentences.
 3. **The dataset** : For fine_tune the model we will use the ''' atlasia/darija_english ''' datasets
 4. **Dev Environment**: HuggingFace Space
+5. **Result**: --Benchmark before/after

 ## Prompt Engineering Techniques